 One of the most effective ways that I manage my Hashimoto’s thyroiditis, an autoimmune thyroid condition that causes hypothyroidism (underactive thyroid), is by eliminating wheat, gluten, grains and dairy from my diet.

 This means that choosing the right gluten-free flour to make a cake can be a tricky proposition.
 I am allergic to all nuts, so almond flour is out.
 Although I like its taste and texture in baked goods, coconut flour triggers an instant headache.
 I avoid baking with commercial, pre-packaged “gluten-free” flours because they contain blood sugar-spiking grain flours, like brown rice flour, white rice flour, potato starch and/or sorghum flour.
-Many recipes for “gluten-free” baked goods also call for gums and/or starches, like xanthan gum, guar gum, arrowroot flour or tapioca starch, which, for me, causes digestive upset.
+Many recipes for “gluten-free” baked goods also call for gums and/or starches, like xanthan gum or guar gum, which, for me, causes digestive upset.

 The solution?
 Tiger nut flour.
 Unlike tiger blood, tiger nut flour is not something that Charlie Sheen has ever obsessed about, but it is a WINNING flour!